ywseo/ywseo.github.io/_publications/2018-01-01-paper-title-number-1.md

 [Download paper here](https://arxiv.org/pdf/1801.06729.pdf)

-Burak Uzkent and **YoungWoo Seo**, EnKCF: Ensemble of kernelized correlation filter for high-speed object tracking, In <i>Proccedings of the IEEE Winter Conference on Applications of Computer Vision</i> (WACV-18), to appear, 2018.
+Burak Uzkent and **YoungWoo Seo**, EnKCF: Ensemble of kernelized correlation filter for high-speed object tracking, In <i>Proccedings of the IEEE Winter Conference on Applications of Computer Vision</i> (WACV-18), pp. 1133-1141, 2018.